-To complete the 6th mission of the International Aerial Robotics Competition, a quadrotor aircraft consisting of flight control system and navigation system is designed.
+CAUC's Aerial Robot for IARC 2014 WANG Yao, YUE Fengfa, ZENG Zhengchao, JIN Yabo, ZHANG Yunhao, ZHAO Long, SHI Yongzheng, JIANG Nan, HUO Lu Civil Aviation University of China ABSTRACT To complete the 7th mission of the International Aerial Robotics Competition, a quadrotor aircraft consisting of flight control system and navigation system is designed.
 The flight control system is composed of a main chip and some sensors, and the traditional PID algorithm is used to control the attitude.
-The navigation system is composed of a small computer and some sensors, and a navigation method based on finite-state rough set theory is proposed.
-The whole mission is separated using the finite-state machine model to get the state transition diagram, then rough set theory is used to reduce the properties, and a minimal rule set is achieved.
-Finally, a program based on the minimal rule set is executed.
-The vehicle is intended to be Civil Aviation University of China's entry for the 2013 International Aerial Robotics Competition.

-I. INTRODUCTION

-Quadrotor aerial robots have extensive application prospects because of its small size, stable flight, strong maneuverability and the ability of taking off, hovering, flying and landing in a restricted area.
+The navigation system is composed of a small computer and some sensors.
+The vehicle is intended to be Civil Aviation University of China's entry for the 2014 International Aerial Robotics Competition.
+I. INTRODUCTION Quadrotor aerial robots have extensive application prospects because of its small size, stable flight, strong maneuverability and the ability of taking off, hovering, flying and landing in a restricted area.
 At present, the quadrotor aerial robots have been applied in many fields such as power line patrol, territory exploration, flood relief, forest fire prevention, and have been a hotspot in UAV research^[1,2].
 Indoor complex environment is an enormous challenge to the autonomous navigation of quadrotor aerial robots, which is mostly solved by global positioning equipments like VICON.
 The improvement of sensor technology, especially the development of MEMS devices, the improvement of microprocessors and power devices, the application of new material and the increasing of battery life, provide necessary hardware support for the development of quadrotor aerial robots^[3].
-To complete the 6th mission of the International Aerial Robotics competition, a quadrotor aerial robot is designed, and the technological details are introduced in this paper.

-A. Statement of the Problem
+To complete the 7th mission of the International Aerial Robotics competition, a quadrotor aerial robot is designed, and the technological details are introduced in this paper.
+A. Statement of the Problem Mission 7 will challenge teams to demonstrate three new behaviors that have never been attempted in any of the past six IARC missions.
+First, aerial robot should interact with moving autonomous ground robots.
+Second, the aerial robot should navigate in a sterile environment with no external navigation aids such as GPS or large stationary points of reference such as walls.
+Third, the aerial robot should compete with the other autonomous air vehicles.
+The 7th mission of the International Aerial Robotics competition requires aerial robot which avoid the obstacles to make the number of ground robots attain the green line in Fig1.1 as much as possible.
+The whole process should be limited to 10 minutes.
+Vehicles must be unmanned and autonomous.
+They must compete based on their ability to sense the environment of the competition arena.
+The size of any aerial robot shall be limited to 1.25 meters in any dimension.
+There is no weight limit.